 Calyra Val'Druna

-Calyra Val'Druna is a Thauzunian native and low-born resident of the Mega city of Taz’Vaar.
-She is a skilled hacker, bladeswoman, and speedbike racer, despite only being 16.
+Calyra Val'Druna is a Thauzunian hacker, bladeswoman, stargazer, and speedbike racer, despite only being 16.
 However, when it comes to more professional work, she is lagging behind...greatly.
 At her age, she could have easily completed 8 or 9 contracts and have already had a significant reputation.
 However, she has thus far only ever completed 1 single contract.
 This fault is not on her lack of skills but rather on her desire to follow the status quo of her people.
 She craves more than what any city on Thauzuno can offer.
+Born into a post-Fall family that survived by staying small, quiet, and useful, Calyra was raised with the unspoken rule that ambition should never outpace safety.
+The Val’Druna way was to work clean, take modest contracts, avoid syndicate attention, and never draw a line that couldn’t be erased later.
+Calyra learned the trade early—mesh intrusion, signal scraping, low-profile data theft, blade discipline, and precision movement through dense urban terrain—but she also absorbed the cultural restraint that came with it.
+Stargazing was her private rebellion, a habit formed on rooftops and derelict towers, watching the stars that hinted at something larger than anything on Thauzuno.
+Even her racing isn’t about fame; it is about speed, freedom, and briefly outrunning the weight of inherited expectations.

 Appearance